University of Ilorin: Academic and physical development

 Aside from two lecture theatres commissioned in 1997, there is an upsurge, from 2002 to date, in the physical development of the Main Campus.
 Five new Hostels were completed in 2002.
 Other projects were the Faculty of Education blocks and Lecture theatre; Lecture rooms, Offices and Lecture Theatre for the Faculty of Business and Social Sciences; Faculty of Science Chemistry block; Department of Agricultural Engineering block; offices for the Department of Physical and Health Education; COMSIT building (Phase I) among others.

 A water dam and treatment plant to provide uninterrupted water supply to the main campus has just been completed.
-The university will soon construct a rail-line to boost transportation between the university main campus and the township.
+The university will soon construct a rail-line to boost transportation between the university's main campus and the township.

 Apart from the renovation of buildings, a systematic upgrading of teaching and research facilities are being undertaken by the university within its lean resources.
 This includes the provision of computers, laboratory equipment, etc.